-What needs to change, and why
+What needs to change and why?

 Officers who have engaged in pursuits or response drivers have, in the past, been charged with dangerous driving, even if no complaints were made, and no one was injured (the outcome is not the matter that should be considered although it almost always is the catalyst).
 Dangerous driving includes speeding, ignoring traffic signals or overtaking dangerously.
 There can also be liability for causing others to drive dangerously.

 Police drivers are trained to the College of Policing standard.
 However this standard is not supported by the current law.

-What we are doing about it
+What are we doing about it?

 Timeline of activity: